50 Penn Place

 50 Penn Place is an upscale mixed-use complex in the inner Northwest part of Oklahoma City, Oklahoma.
-The galleria-style shopping mall and tower is located at 1900 Northwest Expressway in the Penn Square trade area immediately at I-44 and Northwest Expressway, across from Penn Square Mall near the exclusive suburb of Nichols Hills.
+The galleria-style shopping mall and tower is located at 1900 Northwest Expressway in the Penn Square trade area immediately at Interstate 44 and Northwest Expressway, across from Penn Square Mall near the exclusive suburb of Nichols Hills.

-The complex consists of a 16-storey office tower, upscale retail shops on 3 levels 185000 sqft, and a parking structure.
+The complex consists of a 16-story office tower, upscale retail shops on three levels 185000 sqft, and a parking structure.

 Midland Oak Realty purchased the building from MBL Life Assurance for $15 million in 1997.
 The complex was later owned by a Dallas-based capital management company, which bought the building for $25.7 million in 2004, along with 25 tenants-in-common.
 A planned sale fell through in 2008.
 In March 2011, In-Rel Properties based in Lake Worth, Florida, purchased the building for $15.25 million and invested over $1 million in renovations.

 History

 The complex was built in 1973 by C.W.
 Cameron, founder of American Fidelity.
 For the next twenty years it was a landmark due to four red piggy bank signs (One on all four sides of the Elevator tower on top of the building.) with a big "S" in the center, belonging to Sooner Federal Savings and Loan who had their home offices in the Building at the time.
 It was also formerly home to a couple of Oklahoma locally owned chain of high end retail stores such as Balliets a women's boutique and the flagship store of Orbach's which closed in 1990.
 Although not currently anchored by a major retailer, 50 Penn Place still has upscale shops and restaurants, a brewpub, independent bookstore, the 50 Penn Place Art Gallery, and various office tenants including LexisNexis.
 In recent years, the retail portion of the complex has lost the majority of its tenants to other nearby shopping venues, such as Penn Square Mall right across the street, and Classen Curve a newly built modern upscale shopping center in Nichols Hills.
 Because of this, 50 Penn Place is no longer seen by locals as an upscale shopping destination.
 However, several upscale tenants still remain, and former retail space is being leased to other tenants, such as ITT Technical Institute.
 In March 2011, In-Rel Properties purchased the building for $15.25 million and invested over $1 million in renovations.

+On October 11, 2023, the building suffered a fire.